Interfaces and Quantum Algebras, I: Stable Envelopes

 After reviewing the background material, such as the theories with eight supercharges in three, two, and one spacetime dimensions, in the Section \ref{sec:prel}, we scrutinize the first idea in the Section \ref{sec:VacAndCoh}.
-In this work, we will deal in parallel with the de Rham cohomology, K-theory, and elliptic cohomology.
-This corresposponds to studying the vacua of a 1d theory on $\R$, 2d theory on $\R\times S^1$, or 3d theory on $\R\times \mathbb{E}_\tau$ (where $\mathbb{E}_\tau$ is an elliptic curve of complex structure $\tau$), at least with our choice of the supercharge $\cQ$ explained in Section \ref{sec:choice_of_Q}.
-This is unlike the full Bethe/Gauge correspondence, where one works in the cohomology of a different supercharge $\cQ_A$, and finds quantum cohomology and quantum K-theory in 2d and 3d respectively (while the would-be ``quantum elliptic cohomology'' setup in 4d exists, if at all, in a very restricted class of models).
-Our setup, at least in 1d and 2d, can be seen as the dimensional reduction of the Bethe/Gauge setup, replacing the quantum cohomology/K-theory by their classical analogs.
-This turns out to be rich enough to see the constructions of stable envelopes and the corresponding quantum spectrum-generating algebras.
-We do plan, however, to lift this setting to the full Bethe/Gauge correspondence and quantum cohomology in the part III of this work, which will be presented in the future publication.
+In this work, we deal with de Rham cohomology, K-theory, and elliptic cohomology in parallel.
+This corresposponds to studying the vacua of a 1d theory on $\R$, 2d theory on $\R\times S^1$, or 3d theory on $\R\times \mathbb{E}_\tau$ (where $\mathbb{E}_\tau$ is an elliptic curve of complex structure $\tau$), with the supercharge $\cQ$ we introduce in Section \ref{sec:choice_of_Q}.
+Somewhat similarly, in studies of Bethe/Gauge correspondence, one works with the cohomology of a different supercharge $\cQ_A$.
+Our setup in 1d and 2d can be seen as dimensional reduction of the Bethe/Gauge setup, replacing the quantum cohomology/K-theory by their classical analogs.
+The 3d story is more subtle.

+At any rate, our setup is rich enough to see the constructions of stable envelopes and the corresponding quantum spectrum-generating algebras.
+We lift this setting to the full Bethe/Gauge correspondence and quantum cohomology/K-theory in the future work \cite{DN3}.